Costeer/101st-Wiki-Remade/mmw-content/Resources/rules.md

 I dont wanna se CPLs doing platoon wide pings
 And SLs doing company wide pings

+> [!QUOTE] BM-04 "Stells"
+> **Squad Pings** Nobody is allowed to do Squad pings aside from the respective Sergeants and up.
+If the Corporal from said squad has special permission from his Sergeant, he is the only exception (within reason).
+>
+> **Nobody else.** Permission or not- Specialists cannot do squad pings.
+Privates cannot do squad pings.
+>
+> You may ping your squad in the signups. if you have permission.

+Midget Company Company Hub 19.10.2024 16:00

+***

 - Be respectful to everyone, especially JCOs, SCOs, HC and especially in public channels.
 If you have something to say or suggest, go to your CPL/SGT first and run it by them

 ***